kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 ### August 10th Homework
 The homework is to now make the cat move onto a new environment, such as having rain appear (you can just see it start to happen in the image above), or animals flying.
 How can you make these appear at just the right moment, and make it seems like the cat is walking through them?
 Good luck!

+Here is a full example:

+{% include niceimage-galleryNoTableweserveGifs.html folder="/images/2020-08-17/" %}

 </details>